 (b) if the applicant has been admitted and is entitled to practise in another State or Territory or New Zealand, $750; or

-(c) otherwise, $1,000.
+(c) otherwise, $1 000.

 38. Advertisement of intention to apply for admission

 (1) A person intending to apply for admission must cause an advertisement of his or her intention to appear twice in a daily newspaper circulating throughout the State.